spaucky/IllustrationsSciFi/README.md

 # IllustrationsSciFi
 This experimental Sci-Fi, Convolutional Neural Network, Scientific Illustration and Philosophy project was a collaboration between myself, Freya Gascoyne and Reuben Tyler-Wilkinson.
 In it we ask what separates scientific illustration from art, objectivity from ML Model Outputs and fact from fiction.
-The PDF can be accessed at FinalProject.pdf inside this repository.
+The PDF can be accessed at FinalOutput.pdf inside this repository.

 ### Understanding the files in this repository:
 - data